sclayton29/tableau-workshop/README.md

 ## Creating a Line Graph
 In the next steps, we will create a line graph to show violent crime rates through the years.
 1. Begin by creating a new sheet.
 Click the new worksheet button on the bottom of the screen. ![New Worksheet Creation](images/fig_16.png)
 2. Rename the worksheet something meaningful.
-We will call our sheet to Violent Crimes by Year.
+We will call our sheet *Violent Crimes by Year*.
 3. This time we will drag Year to Columns and Violent Crime Rate to Rows. ![Year and Violent Crimes in columns/rows](images/fig_17.png)
 4. Notice the rows defaults to SUM(Violent Crime Rates).
-Change this to Average by Clicking AVG(Violent Crime Rate), scroll down to Measure and select average.
+To change this to an average click on SUM(Violent Crime Rates), hover over Measure and select Average.
 ### Analytics With Tableau
-5.
+Tableau allows you to perform basic statistical analysis.
+Let's add a trend line to this graph.
+5. Right click on the view and select Trend Lines > Show Trend Lines.
+You will now see a trend line representing a linear regression model based on our data.
+6. To view the trend line model and information about its significance, right click on the view and select Trend Lines > Describe Trend Model.
+This menu shows the model's formula, p-value, ANOVA table, and R-Squared value.
+7. Right click on the view and select Trend Lines > Trend Lines Options.
+The Trend Line Options menu gives options for changing the model type, including or excluding factors, and adding confidence bands.

 [Return to Top](#about)